 "Village Walk" is an excursion designed to enable visitors to experience the daily lives of Dusabane residents.
 Dusabane is derived from a Kinyarwanda word gusabana which can loosely be translated as getting together and connecting socially.
 A leisure walk around Dusabane will give you an opportunity to do some gusabana with members of the host community.

 My experiences at Dusabane showed me that you don’t have to be rich to make a difference.
 It’s not the size of your wallet but the size of your heart that matters.
-You can help John give back to his close-knit community by booking his tours.

 I already feel like part of this community.
 Maybe, I have found the location of my dream rural home.
 It was love at first sight.

 The author is visiting all 30 districts of Rwanda.
 His tour of Kayonza is sponsored by Ikaze Rwanda Tours & Travel, Imigongo Art Center, Silent Hill Hotel, Jambo Beach, Ihema View Campsite, Akagera Rhino Lodge and Exposure Ltd.